ApiLogicServer/Docs/docs/Product-Overview.md

 Python, Flask and SQLAlchemy are a great foundation for building servers.
 And it's straight-forward to build a single endpoint -- many great courses, articles.

 But, it's a long way from `Hello World` to a running system, with a full API (filtering, pagination, optimistic locking), a usable UI, integration, etc.  And then there's the business logic, often nearly half the effort.
+There's *got* to be a better way.

 > Imagine you could **create a running system, *instantly.*** <br><br>**Customize it in standard ways:** your IDE, Python, Flask, and SQLAlchemy.  <br><br>And, declare **business logic with spreadsheet-like rules,** reducing business logic by 40X?